harshdoesdev/LispLike/README.md

 # LispLike
 A Tiny Lisp Like Language That Transpiles To JavaScript

+You can read this [article](https://dev.to/rareearth/so-i-created-a-lisp-like-language-40bg) for more examples.

 **FizzBuzz Example Program**
 ```lisp
 (                                ; All of the program should be enclosed within a single parenthesis or the "Global block"